 Other resources exist for help too, including those who need addiction counseling, donation centers, medical help, transportation assistance, family supplies and/or financial education.
 Those in need should take advantage of every resource the program provides to help on their housing journey.

-Eligibility for Temporary Transitional Housing
+How to Apply for Transitional Housing

 Not every program has the same requirements and qualifications for their temporary transitional housing programs, which is why it’s important to search out local resources for specific criteria.
 However, they usually offer assistance to people in emergency situations without housing, or who face domestic and financial challenges which can result in homelessness.
-If you’re looking for help for your or a loved one, research online to see what transitional housing programs are available to you in your area.
+If you’re looking for help for you or a loved one, research online to see what transitional housing programs are available to you in your area.

 Are There Other Forms of Housing Assistance?